 The First Amendment (Amendment I) to the United States Constitution prohibits the making of any law respecting an establishment of religion, or prohibiting the free exercise of religion, or abridging the freedom of speech, or of the press, or the right of the people to peaceably assemble, and to petition the government for a redress of grievances.
 It was adopted on December 15, 1791, as one of the ten amendments that constitute the Bill of Rights.

 Speech matters.
 If it didn't, there would be no reason to protect it.
 Sometimes the effects of free speech are positive, and sometimes these effects are negative.
-Sometimes it depends on the opinion being discussed.
+Sometimes our views depend on the opinion being discussed.
 For example, if you support an opinion then free speech grounded in that opinion seems like a great idea.
-If you disagree with the opinion then free speech is a bad idea.
+If you disagree with the opinion then free speech may seem like a bad idea.
 The purpose of free speech is to allow for truly open dialogue and exchange of ideas among people who may not agree with one another.

 Freedom of expression is considered a fundamental right by law.
 Expression includes verbal and nonverbal actions that communicate a person’s opinion, point of view, or identity.
 Freedom of expression includes the right to express your views aloud (for example through public protest and demonstrations) or through: